aspose-cells/Aspose.Cells-for-PHP-via-Java/README.md

 6. Copy aspose.cells.php and example.php to `\java\apache-tomcat-9.0.24\webapps\JavaBridge`.
 7. Open http://localhost:8080/JavaBridge/example.php or create your own PHP file as follows.

+You will find the Jar and PHP library in `vendor/aspose/cells` folder.

 ### Sample Usage